vihaankulkarni29/wildtype-aligner/README.md

 ### "Internet connection error"
 - Make sure you have internet access for NCBI queries
-- NCBI has usage limits; wait a few minutes if you get rate-limited
+- NCBI has usage limits.
+Use `--ncbi-api-key`, set `--entrez-timeout`, and `--max-retries` to improve resilience

 ### "FASTA file format error"
 - Ensure your input file follows FASTA format: